 As humans, we want to know that we’re not the only one home.
 And luckily, most of us have some sort of number we can boast.

-When you’re starting off with social proof, these numbers can kick it off.
 Start looking at your numbers to see what you can use as bragging rights:

 Nobody wants to be the first to buy, read or consume something, because none of us want to be the guinea pig.
 This is reassuring to customers and members of your target audience.